Healthcare Leadership

 Program requirements

-- a post-secondary certificate in combination with relevant work experience may be considered and approved at the discretion of the Academic Chair.
+To apply for this program, you must have a post-secondary diploma or degree in a healthcare discipline from a recognized university, institute, or college.
+A post-secondary certificate in combination with relevant work experience may be considered and approved at the discretion of the Academic Chair.

 SAIT accepts high school course equivalents for admission.
 If you don't meet the requirements, consider Academic Upgrading.

 SAIT evaluates international documents for admissions.
-After you've applied, consider our international document assessment service if your education is from outside of Canada.
+After applying, consider our international document assessment service if your education is from outside Canada.
 SAIT may also accept courses completed at certain international post-secondary institutions.

 Direct entry: four-step process